learning-software-engineering/learning-software-engineering.github.io/Topics/User_Experience/Prototyping.md

 - **Iterative Design Process**: Comments allow for an iterative approach, where designs are refined based on continuous team input.
 - **Inclusive Design Reviews**: Stakeholders can contribute feedback, making the design process more democratic and inclusive.

+## Why Prototyping in Figma is Beneficial

+### Enhancing Team Communication
+- **Visual and Interactive Clarity**: Prototypes in Figma provide a clear, interactive representation of the final product, helping teams understand and discuss complex design ideas.
+- **Efficient Feedback Loop**: Prototyping facilitates quick feedback cycles, crucial for agile and iterative design processes.

+### Streamlining Design and Development
+- **Reduces Miscommunication**: Clear, interactive prototypes minimize the risk of miscommunication between designers, developers, and stakeholders.
+- **Design Handoff**: Developers can use prototypes to understand design specifications and interactions accurately.

 ## In-Depth Guide to Prototyping in Figma

 ### Step 1: Setting Up Your Environment